-PGR9.1.1R Within 3 months for full-time and 6 months for part-time of initial registration, all PGRs must submit their project registration (RD1) for review and approval by the FRDC.
+PGR9.2.1R Within three months for full-time and six months for part-time of initial registration, all PGRs must submit their project registration (RD1) for review and approval by the FRDC.

-PGR9.1.2R The RD1 to be submitted for consideration and confirmation should include:
+PGR9.2.2R The RD1 to be submitted for consideration and confirmation must be written by the PGR and should include:

 - a definition of the research project title, the proposed research methodology, and a concise summary of the research literature;